fex01/thesis-ws/jenkins/README.md

 This concludes the Jenkins setup and configuration guide for this project's test pipeline.
 For further details on creating a pipeline, consult the [SCM Pipeline Documentation](https://www.jenkins.io/doc/book/pipeline/getting-started/#in-scm).

+## Automated Build Triggering

+Builds can be manually initiated via the Jenkins Dashboard, which provides a user-friendly interface for pipeline management.
+For automated and sequential build triggering, particularly in a test environment, this repository includes a custom script named [trigger_builds.sh](/jenkins/trigger_builds.sh).

+Its primary function is to automate the triggering of multiple builds in sequence.
+The script triggers `cloud-nuke`, a powerful tool that can **delete all resources across your AWS account**; hence, its use outside of a test environment is strongly discouraged.

+### Precautions and Usage

+Before running the script, ensure that it is safe to do so in your current environment.
+The script expects the Jenkins CLI `.jar` to be present in the same directory; if not found, it attempts to download it, ensuring that the necessary CLI tool is available for triggering the builds.

+The `trigger_builds.sh` script supports the following options for customization:

+- `--jenkins-url`: Specify the Jenkins server URL.
+Default is `http://localhost:8080/`.
+- `--job-name`: Define the name of the Jenkins job to build.
+Default is `thesis`.
+- `--num-builds`: Set the number of builds to trigger.
+Default is 10.
+- `--username`: Provide the Jenkins username for authentication.
+- `--token`: Supply the Jenkins API token or user password for authentication.

+This automated process allows for the efficient execution of multiple test runs, each of which can be monitored and managed via the Jenkins Dashboard.

+### Custom Docker Image Consideration

+When using our custom Dockerfile for Jenkins, the `trigger_builds.sh` script comes pre-copied to the appropriate directory.
+This setup is part of our effort to streamline the testing process, providing a ready-to-use environment for executing the test pipeline.